openmovementproject/openmovement/docs/buildax/docs/index.md

 # BuildAX Documentation

-The BuildAX family of wireless monitoring devices comprises of sensors, actuators and a logger/router made available under an open license.
+The BuildAX family of wireless environmental monitoring devices comprises of sensors, actuators and a logger/router made available under an open license.
 The devices were developed within a joint research project undertaken by Newcastle University's [Digital Interaction Group](http://di.ncl.ac.uk/) and